thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **AuditTypeMapper**: A function that maps an entity type to its audited type (i.e. Order -> Audit_Order, etc).

 Optional:
-- **AuditEntityAction**: An action to perform on the audit entity before saving it, for example to update specific audit properties.
+- **AuditEntityAction**: A function to perform on the audit entity before saving it, for example to update specific audit properties like user name or the audit date.
+It can also be used to filter out audit entities.
+This function returns a boolean value to indicate whether to include the entity on the output log.
 - **IgnoreMatchedProperties**: Set to true to avoid the property values copy from the entity to the audited entity (default is true).

 ### EF Provider configuration examples